kellykochanski/rescal-snow/README.md

 The runs with the higher snowfall rate have a much deeper average snow depth than the runs with lower snowfall rate.
 The runs with high wind speed (low Tau\_min) have less even snow cover, with better-defined ripples and dunes.

-*Why did my parallel run fail?*
+>*Parallel run errors?*
+>

- - msub/sbatch commands not allowed by your computing cluster -> seek support from someone familiar with the cluster
+> - msub/sbatch commands not allowed by your computing cluster -> seek support from someone familiar with the cluster
- - permissions errors -> run `chmod u+rwx \*` in test_parallel_runs; contact administrator if this is disallowed
+> - permissions errors -> run `chmod u+rwx \*` in test_parallel_runs; contact administrator if this is disallowed
- - script could not find input (run.run or run.par or sealevel_snow.prop) -> rerun param_space_exploration_example.py and confirm that it produced the output above; check that you're running msub/sbatch from scripts; check relative directory references in msub/sbatch script and submit.sh
+> - script could not find input (run.run or run.par or sealevel_snow.prop) -> rerun param_space_exploration_example.py and confirm that it produced the output above; check that you're running msub/sbatch from scripts; check relative directory references in msub/sbatch script and submit.sh
- - runs time out before producing useful output -> increase walltime; large simulations on slow machines may ultimately take a few hours
+> - runs time out before producing useful output -> increase walltime; large simulations on slow machines may ultimately take a few hours

 ## Community guidelines <a name="community"></a>